by Licensed Engineers

 should choose a Licensed Engineer

-There was a time when co-ops were less expensive and was purchased without concern about whether the co-op had major defects.
-If a co-op unit purchaser was unlucky enough to buy a co-op in a building with significant defects, they suffered.
+There was a time when buildings were less expensive and was purchased without concern about whether the building had major defects.
+A building purchaser who was unlucky enough to buy a building with significant defects suffered.

-Today, co-ops are older, more expensive, and have more defects.
-Buyers of co-ops have many concerns that were not issues even a few years ago.
-Having a pre-purchase inspection performed by an Engineer has become an essential part of the co-op purchase process.
+Today, buildings are older, more expensive, and have more defects.
+Buyers have many concerns that were not issues even a few years ago.
+Having a pre-purchase building inspection performed by a Professional Engineer has become an essential part of the real estate purchase process.